thanit456/thanit456/README.md

 <space>- Gain some insights about personal loan chatbot<br/>
 <space>- Develop Popular Around You feature in Robinhood SCB Food Delivery <br/>
 <space>- Optimize memory usages of recommender system in Robin SCB Food Delivery and make it more scalable <br/>
+<space>- Design and build full pipeline of the OCR engine<br/>
+<space>- Design and develop annotator service to do two-level caching and solving cold-start problem during OCR deployment <br/>

 **Education Experiences**
 -